-City Attorney Mara W. Elliott today proposed a common-sense gun-safety law to reduce accidental shootings of children, and other firearm-related injuries and deaths.
-The City Attorney will present the Safe Storage of Firearms Ordinance, drafted by her Office, to the San Diego City Council Committee on Public Safety and Livable Neighborhoods on Wednesday, June 5.
+The San Diego City Council today approved City Attorney Mara W. Elliott's common-sense gun-safety law to reduce accidental shootings of children and other firearm-related injuries and deaths.

 The Safe Storage of Firearms Ordinance requires that firearms in a residence be stored in a locked container, or disabled by a trigger lock, unless they are carried on the body or are in the immediate control of an authorized user.